dromero-dotcom/dromero-dotcom.github.io/proj3_CustomerInsights.md

 ### 3. Results and Recommendations
 A map showing the top 20 sites with highest number of negative reviews was generated, so these could be prioritised for further investigation and targeted action.
+The relative size of each site "marker" was proportional to the number of negative reviews (i.e. the bigger the circle the more negatives).
 For data protection reasons, the actual map is not shown here, but an example (unrelated) of the visualisation is below:
 <img src="images/proj3/MapExample.jpg?raw=true"/>